Yabano/Faculdade/README.md

 # Faculdade

-Some projects that I'm currently working on / did at college
+Some projects that I did at college